 - Serve immediately after brewing finishes.
 If you let it sit for a while, it will lose some of its taste.
 Try to serve promptly.

 Putting those tips to use could make a big difference in your next shot.
 And now you know how different this drink is from brewed coffee.
-We hope any of your false beliefs are now clear and that you now have a better understanding of what is espresso.
+We hope any of your false beliefs are now clear.
 Want to learn more?
 Check out our blog on how to make stovetop espresso.
 Cheers!